-For most newbie hikers they may never have walked n the shoes they will start the trail in, that is a dangerous way to start as they won’t be broken in, you won’t know how your feet will feel and fit.
+Most newbie hikers may never have walked in the shoes they will start the trail in, that is a dangerous way to start as they won’t be broken in, you won’t know how your feet will feel and fit.

-Instead you want to make sure you have walked in your shoes, socks, and liners plenty prior to starting your thru hike to make sure you know how they’ll react and that all gear is well broken in prior to beginning.
+Instead, you want to make sure you have walked in your shoes and socks plenty prior to starting your thru-hike to make sure you know how they’ll react and that all gear is well broken in prior to beginning.

-Additionally, on your thru hike you will be hiking in wet and soaked socks and shoes more often then you will admit to yourself.
+Additionally, on your thru-hike, you will be hiking in wet and soaked socks and shoes more often than you will admit to yourself.
 You should soak your shoes and socks prior to hiking to get adjusted and make tweaks as needed.

-This may seem over the top but wet feet and shoes versus dry ones makes a large difference in your life on the trail and knowing how your feet will survive 8 hours in wet, damp shoes is a good way to prepare yourself for the inevitability on trail.
+This may seem over the top but wet feet and shoes versus dry ones make a large difference in your life on the trail and knowing how your feet will survive 8 hours in wet, damp shoes is a good way to prepare yourself for the inevitability of the trail.

 One of the most important things for any hikers is to have a strong cardiovascular system, you will need your heart pumping hard but being able to recover fast.

 You want to work on building up your body to the rigors of the work to come, for many this will be a consistent workout of hiking on weekends along with mid-week workouts on a treadmill.